Memorex

 Every accepted fact has provenance.

-Twelve composable surfaces, one governed pipeline.
+Fourteen composable surfaces, one governed pipeline.

 Observation ingestion